 Advising Telenet, the largest provider of cable broadband services in Belgium and subsidiary of Liberty Global, on several of the group’s strategic projects.

-Advising global corporates in relation to the European Commission’s in-depth tax-related state aid investigation of the Belgian excess profit ruling system.
+Advising global corporates in the European Commission’s state aid investigation of Belgian excess profit tax rulings.

-We are advising multinational corporates on their challenge to a European Commission decision that Belgian tax rulings on ‘excess profit’ amounted to unlawful state aid and that unpaid taxes should be paid back to the Belgian state.
+We are advising multinational corporates on their respective challenges, before the EU General Court, of a European Commission decision that Belgian tax rulings on ‘excess profit’ amounted to unlawful state aid and that unpaid taxes should be paid to the Belgian state.

 Vincent Macq Partner